- Library Programs

 Why have a Seed Library?

-- Highlights emphasis on organic and heirloom seeds
+- Highlights emphasis on heirloom seeds and growing your own fresh produce.

 - Encourages direct engagement with and between local citizens